Wildlife Rehabilitation

 1. Be at least 18 years old;

-4. Have their facilities inspected by a KDFWR Conservation Officer to receive their required signature on the permit application if compliance is demonstrated;
+4. Have their facilities inspected by a KDFWR Game Warden to receive their required signature on the permit application if compliance is demonstrated;

-5. Submit proof of successful completion of the International Wildlife Rehabilitation Council (IWRC) course “Basic Rehabilitation.”
+5. Submit proof of successful completion of the International Wildlife Rehabilitation Council (IWRC) course “Foundations of Wildlife Rehabilitation."

-6. Submit a $25 application fee and complete a wildlife rehabilitation permit application.
+6. Submit an application fee (Please refer to the License and Permit Fees page) and complete a wildlife rehabilitation permit application.
+(Includes Facility Inspection Checklist.)

-7. File an annual report with the department of the previous year's activity.
+7. Every year, file an annual report and a non-releaseable wildlife report with Kentucky Fish and Wildlife for the previous year's activity.